Lock Picking: Cylinder Locks

 The main components in the pin-and-tumbler design are a series of small pins of varying length.
 The pins are divided up into pairs.
 Each pair rests in a shaft running through the central cylinder plug and into the housing around the plug.
 Springs at the top of the shafts keep the pin pairs in position in the plug.
 When no key is inserted, the bottom pin in each pair is completely inside the plug, while the upper pin is halfway in the plug and halfway in the housing.
 The position of these upper pins keeps the plug from turning -- the pins bind the plug to the housing.
 Here's how it works:

 When you insert a key, the series of notches in the key push the pin pairs up to different levels.
-The incorrect key will push the pins so that most of the top pins are still partly in the plug and partly in the housing, like this.
+The incorrect key will push the pins so that most of the top pins are still partly in the plug and partly in the housing.

 The correct key will push each pin pair up just enough so that the point where the two pins come together lines up perfectly with the space where the cylinder and the housing come together (this point is called the shear line).
 To put it another way, the key will push the pins up so that all of the upper pins are inserted completely in the housing, while all of the lower pins rest completely in the plug.
 Without any pins binding it to the housing, the plug moves freely, and you can push the bolt in and out.